datarobot/datarobot-user-models/README.md

   - `code_dir` is the directory where the model artifact and additional code are provided, which is passed in the `--code_dir` parameter
   - If used, this hook must return a non-None value
-  - This hook can be used to load supported models if your model has multiple artifacts, or for loading models that **drum** does not natively support
+  - This hook can be used to load supported models if your model has multiple artifacts, or for loading models that DRUM does not natively support
 - `score_unstructured(model: Any, data: str/bytes, **kwargs: Dict[str, Any]) -> str/bytes [, Dict[str, str]]`
-  - `model` is the deserialized model loaded by **drum** or by `load_model`, if supplied
+  - `model` is the deserialized model loaded by DRUM or by `load_model`, if supplied
   - `data` is the data represented as str or bytes, depending on the provided `mimetype`
   - `kwargs` - additional keyword arguments to the method:
     - `mimetype: str` - indicates the nature and format of the data, taken from request Content-Type header or `--content-type` CLI arg in batch mode;
     - `charset: str` - indicates encoding for text data, taken from request Content-Type header or `--content-type` CLI arg in batch mode;
     - `query: dict` - params passed as query params in http request or in CLI `--query` argument in batch mode.
   - This method should return:
     - a single value `return data: str/bytes`
     - a tuple `return data: str/bytes, kwargs: dict[str, str]`